ryasan86/portfolio/README.md

     1. replace typography
     2. use canvas for something cool
     3. use fontawesome instead of svgs
-    4. refactor a bunch of stuff
+    4. make media queries consistent